AGnias47/secret-santa/README.md

 If not provided, the script will look for "names.csv" in the cwd and will use it if it exists.
 If not, will prompt the user for a filename.

-See "names.csv" in this repo for an example.
+See "test/names.csv" in this repo for an example.

 ### -x or --exceptions (optional parameter)
 Flat file containing pairings which should not occur in the form: